 All Councillors meet together a number of times each year as the Full Council.
-You can find details of the calendar of Full Council meetings on the Council's website.
+You can find details of the calendar of Full Council meetings on the council's website.

-Annual Full Council appoints a Mayor and Deputy Mayor who preside over the Full Council meeting, perform the Council's civic role and represent the Council in the community.
+Once a year Annual Full Council appoints a Mayor and Deputy Mayor who preside over the Full Council meeting, perform the Council's civic role and represent the Council in the community.
+This meeting is known as the Annual Council Meeting (ACM).